Horizon CDT Research Highlights

 Emma Gentry (2021 cohort)

 Increasingly, workplaces are shifting their attention towards digitalised solutions, such as wellbeing self-help technologies, that are intended for use by employees to manage their own wellbeing (Jones et al., 2021; Torous et al., 2020).
 This comes at a time when hybrid and remote working practices are becoming more common as a result of the Covid-19 pandemic.
 Productivity and well-being are seen to go hand in hand, making the sharing of mental well-being data in the workplace a highly sensitive topic.
 Some digital mental well-being platforms reinvent the way in which workplace organisations can support their employees, often through decision-maker dashboards, which can open up new channels for leadership communication (Truong & McLachlan, 2022).
 However, with growing concerns of limitless worker surveillance (Ajunwa, Crawford & Schultz, 2017) and strains on employee relations as a result of 'dataveillance' techniques (e.g., Ball, 2014), questions remain as to how these platforms can be designed and used to truly fulfil their intended purpose.
-There is reason to believe that incorrect promotion and use of these platforms may, ironically, have negative implications for employees' mental well-being.
+There is reason to believe that incorrect promotion and use of these platforms may have negative implications for employees' mental well-being.

 The following PhD explores key stakeholder perspectives towards these platforms, starting with prospective end-users, and seeks to understand how they may affect the actual well-being of individuals within an organisation.
 Adopting a combination of qualitative and quantitative approaches, this PhD predominantly employs low-fidelity prototyping methods from HCI in combination with semi-structured interviews.
 Survey data will also be captured to improve the relevance of findings to a variety of work settings and roles.
 A set of recommendations for employers and wellbeing platform developers will be produced at the end of this PhD to foster greater acceptability of these technologies, with a strong focus on users' feelings of control over their personal data.